dst4l/dst4l/_speakers/pragma.md

 ---
 speaker-id: pragma
-title: Pragma
-fullname: Pragma
+fullname: to be announced
-shortname: Pragma
+shortname: to be announced
 image: speaker.gif
-affiliation: Pragma
+affiliation:
 twitter:
 email:
-lead: Short introduction goes here
+lead:
 role: Workshop trainer
 ---

-Longer introduction goes here Lorem ipsum kja sdfkjh askhj akjsh flkjahs ælajhs dfklj haskjhf asdf
+The organizers are still waiting for final confirmation from Git/GitHub trainers